Glossary & Frequently Asked Questions About Probate Issues

 While there is usually no legal requirement to use a probate lawyer, probate is a rather formalistic procedure.
 One minor omission, one failure to send Great Aunt Maggie a copy of the petition, or a missed deadline, can cause everything to come to a grinding halt or expose everyone to liability.

 The death of a family member or friend sometimes tends to bring out the very worst in some people.
 Experience shows that even in close families there is a tendency to get overly emotional about relatively trivial matters at the time of a loved one’s death, such as who gets the iron frying pan and who gets the kettle.
 Such minor matters or any delays or inconveniences can be upsetting, pose issues of fairness, and create unfounded suspicion among family members.
 Thus, it generally is a very good idea to “let a lawyer do it”.

 Definition and Duties of the Personal Representative / Executor / Executrix

-A: Usually, the laws of the state in which the deceased was last a permanent resident prevail in regard to governance of probate issues – covering all of the deceased’s personal property, wherever it was located, and all the deceased’s real property located within the state.
+Usually, the laws of the state in which the deceased was last a permanent resident prevail regarding governance of probate issues – covering all of the deceased’s personal property, wherever it was located, and all the deceased’s real property located within the state.
 Therefore, probate almost always filed in the last state where the deceased person lived.